Kevinpgalligan/KevingalWebsite/pages/blog/potter-puzzle.md

 ...TODO...

-We have N puzzles with no solution, N puzzles with multiple possible solutiosn (which effectively means that they can't be solved, for our purposes), and N puzzles with exactly 1 solution.
+We have N puzzles with no solution, N puzzles with multiple possible solutions (which effectively means that they can't be solved, for our purposes), and N puzzles with exactly 1 solution.

 ## A closer look at the solutions
 If we look at the similarities between the valid layouts, we see that all of them have a big potion or small potion in the second-from-left or second-from-right position.
 This allows us to immediately identify the second-from-left and second-from-right potions as being harmless: <explanation here>.
 This also gives us 2 poison potions, both to the immediate left of the harmless potions.
 The rest is pretty easy to figure out.
 (TODO refine).